Foundation History

 A banner on a streetlight advertises "Joan Mitchell in New Orleans" exhibitions with a photo of Joan Mitchell

-Foundation organizes a symposium on Joan Mitchell in New Orleans, concurrent with Mitchell exhibitions at Newcomb Art Gallery at Tulane University, the New Orleans Museum of Art, and the Contemporary Art Center.
+Foundation organizes a symposium on Joan Mitchell in New Orleans, concurrent with Mitchell exhibitions at Newcomb Art Gallery at Tulane University, the New Orleans Museum of Art, and the Contemporary Arts Center, New Orleans.

 Two legacy specialists working in studio, surrounded by artwork storage furniture and lighting apparatus